chivandikwa/gatsby-casper/src/content/pull-request-templates.md

 However, the effectiveness of this practice relies on the quality of the information provided within a PR.
 An ill-described PR can easily become a hole of iterative clarifications, delayed merges, and potentially missed deadlines.
 Here's where a Pull Request Template comes into play.
 A well-structured PR template serves to give clarity, ensuring that every proposed change is accompanied by sufficient context, visual aids, and a checklist ensuring its readiness for review.
 In essence, a PR template is not just a tool, but a culture-enhancer.

-A Pull Request (PR) Template is a predefined file that provides a structured format for developers to fill out when they create a new Pull Request on platforms such as GitHub or Bitbucket.
+A Pull Request (PR) Template is a predefined file that provides a structured format for developers to fill out when they create a new Pull Request on platforms such as GitHub, Azure DevOps or Bitbucket.
 The template is automatically populated in the pull request description field when a new pull request is created.
 The primary aim is to ensure consistency and quality in the information provided with each pull request, which in turn facilitates a smoother review process and better collaboration among team members.

 Let's see an example of a simplistic yet effective PR template and dissect its potential impact: